 4.3 Litre SB Offord & Sons Drophead Coupé, chassis 14803, DRW 361, Dark Blue Black Wings Dark Blue leather, Survives in Pulborough

-4.3 Litre SB Carlton Carriage Drophead Coupé, chassis 14832, FXU 900 / ALV 100, Beverley Blue with Grey leather, Survives in Godstone4.3 Litre SB Offord & Sons Drophead Coupé, chassis 14839, EDV 795, Black with Red leather, last heard of, by me, circa 2012, with the family of the deceased owner in Austria, Peter Bering was in contact with them
+4.3 Litre SB Carlton Carriage Drophead Coupé, chassis 14832, FXU 900 / ALV 100, Beverley Blue with Grey leather, Survives in Godstone4.3 Litre SB Offord & Sons Drophead Coupé, chassis 14839, EDV 795, Black with Red leather, is up for auction in Austria in August 2020

 4.3 Litre SB Offord & Sons Drophead Coupé, chassis 14840, ELB 1, Cobalt Blue with Silver leather, survives in Switzerland